Non-J/classnotes/kaist/CS380 Introduction to Computer Graphics.md

 https://www.researchgate.net/figure/An-example-of-a-Catmull-Rom-spline_fig1_50838845

 Catmull-Rom is a type of Cardinal spline, and Cardinal spline is a type of Hermite spline.
-- A Hermite spline is a spline where a point and velocity is supplied.
+- A Hermite spline is a spline where points and velocity are supplied.
 Hermite splines with only outgoing velocity are $C^1$ continuity
 - A Cardinal spline is a Hermite spline where the velocity at $P_i$ is set by $\tau(P_{i+1}-P_{i-1})$
 - Catmull-Rom spline is a Cardinal spline with $\tau=0.5$ For general Hermite spline, divide the velocity by 3 and mirror(copy) that around the control point to get the cubic Bezier point.